acroz/acroz.github.io/about.md

 failure.
 Following my PhD, I continued in this field of research as a postdoc with [Gernot Plank] at the [Medical University of Graz][MUG], Austria.

-As an enthusiastic user of Python and Linux, this website records some of the tasks and challenges I have worked on, and showcases some of the software I have written and made publicly available.
+As an enthusiastic user of Python, Scala and Linux, this website records some of the tasks and challenges I have worked on, and showcases some of the software I have written and made publicly available.

 ## Contact